-You may also wish to speak to the head teacher (Mrs Mathewson) who is responsible for -
+You may also wish to speak to the head teachers (Mrs Auld and Mrs Duffield) who are responsible for -

 - The day to day management of all aspects of the school; this includes the support for children with SEND. - Delegating responsibility to the SENDCo and class teachers whilst maintaining overall responsibility for ensuring that your child's needs are met. - Making sure that the Governing Body is kept up to date about any issues in the school relating to SEND.